Unidata/tds/docs/adminguide/src/site/pages/installation_upgrade/TdsBehindProxy.md

 ## Implementing The Tomcat-Apache Proxy Using AJP

-There are two options available for show how to implement a proxy using the Apache HTTP Server and the Tomcat Servlet Container via AJP:  using and `mod_proxy`/`mod_proxy_ajp` or `mod_jk`.
+There are two options available for implementing a reverse proxy using the Apache HTTP Server and the Tomcat Servlet Container via AJP:
+* Option A: using the `mod_proxy`/`mod_proxy_ajp` modules; or
+* Option B: using the `mod_jk` module.

 ### Option A: Configure Apache HTTP Server To Use `mod_proxy` and `mod_proxy_ajp`